chriskonnertz/Jobs/README.md

     $jobs = new ChrisKonnertz\Jobs\Jobs($cache);
 ```

-> If you use Laravel and the service provider you do not have to care about this.
+> If you use Laravel with the service provider you do not have to worry about this.
 The service provider will inject the cache dependency.
+In any other case the cache class has to implement the cache interface (CacheInterface).
+Take a look at the CacheWrapper class (that is meant for Laravel integration) for an example implementation.

 Register the job:
 ```php